 Past medical expenses are what most injured people refer to as simply “medical expenses.”
-Technically, it’s the cost of the medical car you’ve received already at the time you settle your claim.
+Technically, it’s the cost of the medical care you’ve received already at the time you settle your claim.
 Past medical is calculated by looking at the amount was paid by you or your insurance company, and the amounts that you still owe.
 Note that if your health insurance paid any of your medical expenses, it is entitled to be reimbursement for what they paid.

 Future Medical Expenses

 Future medical expenses are simply an estimate of medical expenses you’ll need in the future.
 Insurance companies hate paying future medical because the expenses are estimated, and are not certain.
-They will rarely pay a person future medical expenses unless that person is represented by an attorney.
-An experienced injury attorney knows what evidence is required, and how to present a claim for future medical expenses in a way that they can be considered in a settlement agreement.
+They will rarely pay a person future medical expenses unless that person is represented by a lawyer.
+An experienced car wreck attorney in San Antonio knows what evidence is required, and how to present a claim for future medical expenses in a way that they can be considered in a settlement agreement.

 Pain & Suffering